eriter/csstainable_grid/README.md

 # csstainable grid
-Generate an easy-to-use grid SASS from the command line.
-The grid may be used within markup or via mixins.
+Generate a world-class SASS grid from the command line.

+* Use markup classes or mixins
+* box-sizing: border-box means

 ## Installation
 Install the gem and run the generator